 Storage is key for your over-sea adventure.
 The cabin top sport racks are an example of a popular Ranger Tug feature that adds a tremendous amount of versatility to the boat.
 The sport racks can accommodate SUPs, kayaks, bikes, a cargo box, cargo rack, life raft, or just about anything else you can think to put up there.
 The racks maximize available space and usability.

 Ranger Tugs are packed with safety features.
-One of which is our patented hull-side trailering lights.
+One of which is our exclusive hull-side trailering lights.
 A simple trailer plug located in the anchor locker attaches to a plug on your trailer to illuminate the hull-side markers and integrated transom brake and turn indicator lights which greatly improve roadway visibility and safety.

-Every outboard-powered Ranger Tug has a planing hull which incorporates our patented laminar-flow interrupter technology.
+Every outboard-powered Ranger Tug has a planing hull which incorporates our laminar-flow interrupter technology.
 Our laminar flow interrupters are found near the bow of the boat and serve to break the surface suction in a turn which prevents porpoising and provides smooth, positive cornering.

 Innovation is part of our DNA at Ranger Tugs.
 We are constantly raising the bar in usability, safety, and fun.